SuRGeoNix/Flyleaf/README.md

 * Added functionality to discard Audio / Subtitles streams (can be enabled back on-demand - keys A, S)
 * Finally, implementing UserControl that take advantage of the library and exposes it's functionality (Multi-Players supported as well)
 * 4K runs smoothly now!

+>__Known Issues & Missing Functionality (Draft List)__

+<u>Application</u>

+* Floating menu, additional pop-form required for loading/changing/saving settings/configuration
+* Current list for torrent files will not show folders/sizes etc. requires more work
+* Subtitles button to enable/disable (even embedded) add custom subs (also plugin for opensubtitles) [default languages/priorities]

+<u>UserControl</u>

+* It cannot work as a "HookForm" on WPF so all embedded functionality that communicates with parent form will not work
+* Allow to add new osd surfaces and more custom messages (different control such as label for easier use?)
+* Review windows font -> sharpdx font (mainly for fontweight - bold)
+* Fallback to common font family (arial) in case of error (avoid possible crashing issues)

+<u>Library</u>

+* High Resulotion (>1080p) requires more testing (should check decoder's threads/flags, router's queues and thread sleep after device context flush)
+* Renderer, review post-process with more pixel shaders formats (is videoprocessorblt faster than pixelshaders? is it the same?)
+* Streaming requires reviewing for both ffmpeg's and torswarm's configuration (timing parameters) and thread aborting
+* Torrent streaming requires seeding & more protocols support (utp, hole-punching) also more efficient buffering
+* Subtitles when external delay forces to go back will not auto-restart
+* Audio player / Decoder requires more work to play other than 2 channels/48Khz (expose also to settings)
+* Audio player for multi-players should be able to have different volume on each instance (review mute implementation as well)
+* Decoder should check for possible more subs/audio language streams and let the UI decide

 #### v1.2.6 and below <a href="https://github.com/SuRGeoNix/Flyleaf/tree/release-v1.2.6">here</a>